nikolaspoczekaj/RefactorAI/README.md

 > [!NOTE]
-> This project is currently in active development-any contributions, feedback, or help are warmly welcome!\*\*
+> **This project is currently in active development.
+Any contributions, feedback, or help are warmly welcome!**

 # RefactorAI